-- i) exposure is absent (= exposure excluded) or not significant (= unlikely) throughout the life cycle of the substance for manufacture and all identified uses or - ii) when strictly controlled conditions apply throughout the life cycle of the substance for manufacture and all uses and - iii) no releases from the article life cycle stage (and subsequent waste life stage) is to be expected and consequently there is a negligible likelihood of exposure.
+- i) exposure is absent (= exposure excluded) or not significant throughout the whole life cycle of the substance for manufacture and all identified uses or - ii) when strictly controlled conditions apply throughout the life cycle of the substance for manufacture and all uses and - iii) no releases from the article life cycle stage (and subsequent waste life stage) is to be expected and consequently there is a negligible likelihood of exposure.
 Situation iii) only applies to substances incorporated into articles.

-Annex XI (3.2(a)) requires that the absence or insignificance of exposure is underpinned by the derivation of a risk characterisation ratio (quantitative assessment).
+Annex XI section 3.2 (a) requires that the absence or insignificance of exposure is underpinned by the derivation of a risk characterisation ratio (quantitative assessment).

-Other routes of justification are based on qualitative assessment.
-If the justification is based on Annex XI this qualitative assessment is expected to include three elements: the description of operational conditions and risk management measures in an exposure scenario, the quantification of the resulting release/exposure for all routes and a qualitative statement why the release is low enough or the conditions are strict enough to control risks (i.e. adverse effects are avoided).
+If the justification is based on Annex XI section 3.2 (b) or (c) a qualitative assessment is expected to include three elements: the description of operational conditions and risk management measures in all related exposure scenarios; the quantification of the resulting release/exposure for all routes; and a qualitative statement why the release is low enough.
+For guidance on how to fulfil the requirements of strictly controlled conditions, please see the Guidance on intermediates.